 Assessment task 1: Group project presentation online, accompanied by individual written reflection 45%

 Assessment task 2: Case scenario video (15 minutes) and micro skill and theoretical analysis (1500 words) 45%

 Assessment task 3: Formative peer assessment 10%

-    Attendance at a 2 day seminar held during trimester at Waterfront Campus
+Attendance at a 2 day seminar held during trimester at Waterfront Campus - dates to be advised

-    Healy, K 2014, Social work theories in context: Creating frameworks for

-    practice 2nd Edition.
+Healy, K 2014, Social work theories in context: Creating frameworks for practice 2nd Edition.
 Palgrave Macmillan, NY

 Maidment, J & Egan, R 2016, Practice skills in social work and welfare: More than just common sense.
 Allen & Unwin, Crows Nest

 Click on the fee link below which describes you: